turingschool/mod-0-curriculum/session1/data-types-fe.md

 </div>

 ### Syntax Practice using the Console
 We are going to learn about how you can use a browser tool known as the `console` to start practicing writing and executing Javascript syntax.
+(See [here](https://developers.google.com/web/tools/chrome-devtools/open) for help opening `console` in Google Chrome)

 ### Practice
 * Assign a variable called `pizza` set to a value of a string